Impediments to diffusion in quantum graphs: geometry-based upper bounds on the spectral gap

 \section{Laplacian on metric graphs: definitions and useful results}

-In this appendix we review the basic definitions and terminology used in the present paper.
+In this appendix we review the basic definitions and terminology used in this paper.
 For further information, the reader is invited to consult various surveys and books on the subject \cite{Berk17,BerKuc13,Mug15}.
-We also formulate a result based on \cite{BerKenKur19} and \cite{Kur19} that we use repeatedly in Section~\ref{sec:proof-of-girth}.
+We also formulate a result based on \cite{BerKenKur19,Kur19} that we use repeatedly in Section~\ref{sec:proof-of-girth}.

 Let $\Graph = (\mV,\mE)$ be a graph with vertex set $\mV$ and edge set $\mE$.
 The graph is a metric graph if each edge $\me\in \mE$ is identified with an interval $(0,\ell_\me)$, where $\ell_\me>0$ is regarded as the length of the edge.
 We shall write $\me \sim \mv$ to mean that the edge $\me$ is incident with the vertex $\mv$; and denote by $\mE_\mv$ the set of such edges.
 A graph is \emph{compact}, if it has a finite number of edges, each edge of finite length.
 We denote by $L$ or $|\Graph|$ the total length of the graph, i.e.\ the sum of the lengths of the edges of the graph. $\Graph$ is allowed to contain loops as well as multiple edges between given pairs of vertices.
 A cycle in $\Graph$ is, formally, a map $\gamma: [0,1] \to \Graph$ such that $\gamma (0) = \gamma (1)$ and $\gamma$ is injective on $[0,1)$.
 However, we do not usually distinguish between $\gamma$ and its image, a closed subset of $\Graph$.